LiberationFrequency/BazzArch/README.md

 the nouveau driver, which supports the old cards with the current Xorg."
 https://wiki.archlinux.org/index.php/NVIDIA#Unsupported_drivers

-* Configuration texmf.cnf not found

-* Something with x2d...

 * .git file is too large.
 Fix it!
 (It will move to a own Demo-Repository later.)